Tangle - podcast cover

 Canada's historic election.

 On Monday, Canada held a federal election for members of the House of Commons to the 45th Parliament.
 The Liberal Party, led by Prime Minister Mark Carney, won a plurality of seats , securing a fourth consecutive term in power.
 The Conservative Party placed second, and party leader Pierre Poilievre lost his seat, casting his political future into doubt.
-While the Liberals did not take enough seats to win a majority, as the party that received the most votes they will now put forward ...
+While the Liberals did not take enough seats to win a majority, as the party that received the most votes they will now put forward their party ...

 Apr 30, 202529 min